 1. Make tableware accessible

 It dawned me that while I’m cooking dinner, I hand my kids plates to set the table.
 That’s because they cannot reach the plates and cups – and if they use a stool they get in my way.
-So I changed things around and put plates, cups and bowls in the lower cabinet, making them easier for the kids to reach.
-Here’s some things they can do as a result of this change.
+So I changed things around and put plates, cups, and bowls in the lower cabinet, making them easier for the kids to reach.
+Here are some things they can do as a result of this change.

 - Set the table by themselves from start to finish.